UCD-BDLab/BioNeuralNet/README.md

    **Note:** If you require CUDA-enabled functionalities (for GPU acceleration), ensure that you have the appropriate CUDA version installed on your system.

-### For Users: R Dependencies
+### R Dependencies

 **BioNeuralNet** integrates R scripts for graph construction using SmCCNet and WGCNA.
 While Python users can install the package via `pip`, R dependencies need separate installation.
-Most users do not require R functionalities unless they intend to utilize these specific graph construction methods.

 #### 1. Manual R Installation